-At Kippax Ash Tree Primary School, teachers plan using the Leeds Agreed Syllabus.
+At Kippax Ash Tree Primary School, teachers plan using the Leeds Agreed Syllabus and REACH.
 This ensures that there is progression throughout the school.
-Children learn about the beliefs and practices of the six major world religions and have opportunities to discuss key questions relating to diversity, morality and the meaning and purpose of life.
-Teaching includes special themed days and projects with cross curricular links made where appropriate.
-Through following the syllabus, children at Kippax Ash Tree Primary School study faiths and traditions not including in the six world religions (as defined in the guidance) and allows them to revisit and build upon their knowledge and understanding of different beliefs and practices.
-Our teaching and learning is focused around the investigation of key questions; an ‘enquiry model’ with contemporary, relevant and engaging questions to explore.
-P4C supports our R.E. curriculum, helping to create an environment where a child’s questioning can flourish, developing children’s abilities to ask their own thoughtful questions.
+Through our knowledge rich curriculum, children learn about the beliefs and practices of the six major world religions and have opportunities to discuss key questions relating to diversity, morality and the meaning and purpose of life.
+Teaching includes special themed days, immersive experiences and projects with cross curricular links made where appropriate.
+Through following REACH and the Leeds Agreed Syllabus, children at Kippax Ash Tree Primary School study faiths and traditions not included in the six world religions (as defined in the guidance) and allows them to revisit and build upon their knowledge and understanding of different beliefs and practices.
+Our teaching and learning is focused around the investigation of key questions; an ‘enquiry model’ with contemporary, relevant, challenging and engaging questions to explore.
 Children explore personal questions of meaning, engage with profound issues and consider contemporary concerns that face our communities now and in the future.
-The Leeds Agreed Syllabus is also followed across the Brigshaw Learning Partnership, ensuring consistency and shared knowledge with pupils from other Primary Schools and continuity when our pupils go to High School.
+REACH and the Leeds Agreed Syllabus are both also taught across the Brigshaw Learning Partnership, ensuring consistency and shared knowledge with pupils from other Primary Schools and continuity when our pupils go to High School.
 Children have the opportunities to visit local places of worship, meet faith leaders, role play, and gain first hand experiences, which enhance the R.E. curriculum.
 Kippax Ash Tree Primary School also contributes to local community events, strengthening our links with those from other faiths and cultures.

 Through their study of R.E. our children gain a greater understanding of the identity and diversity of their local community.
 Our pupils develop spiritually, academically, emotionally and morally to enable them to better understand themselves and others and to cope with the opportunities, challenges and responsibilities of living in a rapidly changing, multicultural world.
 Children are encouraged to discuss and respect differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations.
-We measure the impact of our curriculum through discussions, role play, circle times, links made to other curriculum areas, questions asked by children, responses raised by questions asked of them, and the way that children conduct themselves in their daily lives.
+We measure the impact of our curriculum through discussions, role play, circle times, links made to other curriculum areas, questions asked by children, responses raised by questions asked of them, and the way that children demonstrate they are respectful communicators and how they conduct themselves in their daily lives.